ReDI-School/nrw-html-and-css/lesson4/index.md

 The class must not have a strict separation of theory and exercise.
 Instead the whole class must be one big exercise with theory in between.

-At the end of the class students would need to have written their own HTML document which follows the example given in the [HTML Checkpoint4 file](./Checkpoint4.html).
+At the end of the class students would need to have written their own HTML document

 1. Headings
 2. HTML paragraphs